GuavaCZ/filament-drafts/README.md

     }
 }
 ```

+NOTE: If you use the HasDrafts trait from Laravel Drafts, make sure you have defined `is_published` in your $fillable properties.

 After that, all you need to do is add a few traits to your resource and resource pages: